RegioSprinter

 The RegioSprinter is a German diesel railcar built by Siemens-Duewag for rapid regional railway services.
 Originally the RegioSprinter was designated as a Regional Combustion-engined Railbus (Regional-Verbrennungstriebwagen or RVT) by Duewag.

 Developed as prototypes for fast regional railway services on the plains, the RegioSprinter still has the fastest acceleration of any multiple unit or railbus in Germany.
 Due to several technical and conceptual defects, however, only very few were built.
 Based on their experience with the Regiosprinter Siemens developed its successor, the Desiro, which was initially marketed as the Regiosprinter 2.

 In 1999, all the Vogtlandbahn vehicles were converted to meet tramway regulations (BO Strab), in order to be able to transfer to a tram line in the centre of Zwickau.

 Design

 The vehicles are designed with three sections.
 In the two, single-axled end modules are the driver's cabs and the drive units like those on trams.
 In the middle is a twin-axled, unmotored module.

 Two thirds of the vehicle has a low floor.
-The seats are arranged in a 2+3 configuration, there is no toilet due to the short journey distances envisaged.
+The seats are arranged in a 2+3 configuration (Seats in some trains, like the ones operated by Lokaltog on Nærumbanen are arranged in a 2+2 configuration), there is no toilet due to the short journey distances envisaged.
 Late the Vogtlandbahn had to fit all its vehicles with toilets, because otherwise cross-border services to the Czech Republic would not have been possible.
 The first was launched in March 1995.
 One was sent to North America and began a five month trial with Calgary Transit, before being shipped to California for a United States tour visiting 25 cities including Austin, Indianapolis, San Jose, Tampa, Orlando, and Raleigh.